 Step 1: Define Your Bug Life Cycle

-Identify the typical phases a bug goes through in your organization.
+Identify the typical phases a bug goes through in your organization, focusing on the bug's status at each step and how the bug moves through the workflow.
 For instance:

 Step 2: Create a New Workflow

-- Jira Server or Data Center: Go to Jira Administration > Issues > Workflows.
+- Jira Server or Data Center: Go to Jira Administration > Issues > Workflows to utilize Jira's planning features and a range of customization options.

 Step 3: Add Statuses and Transitions